-If you are left feeling upset about what you experienced at your baby’s birth or postnatal period, please know that there is something that we can do to change those feelings and how it affects your life going forwards.
+If you are left with unresolved feelings about what you experienced at your baby’s birth or postnatal period, please know that there is something that we can do to change those feelings and how it affects your life going forward.

 (Side note, this post is about birth and postnatal trauma but is very relevant to other traumatic or challenging experiences too)